I Reviewed G2’s 7 Best Operating Systems for Work and Play

 • Multitasking and window management: Managing multiple apps simultaneously is a given, whether it’s a browser with numerous tabs, a messaging app, a project management tool, or testing environments.
 A functional OS lets you switch between windows, resize, and organize them without excessive friction.
 I evaluated features like virtual desktops, split-screen options, and task switching, vital for enhancing productivity.
 I also considered responsiveness when switching tasks—any stuttering or lag is a dealbreaker.

-• Security and granular permissions: Beyond the basics, like antivirus protection and firewalls, I looked for operating systems that offered granular control over permissions and security.
+• Security and granular permissions: Beyond the basics, such as antivirus protection and firewalls, I sought operating systems that provided granular control over permissions and security.
 Features such as mandatory access control (MAC), sandboxing, and file-level encryption ensures that sensitive data stays protected.
-I also assessed whether the OS lets users control which apps can access their files, camera, or microphone and whether security patches are delivered without disrupting the workflow.
+I also assessed whether the OS lets users control which apps can access their files, camera, or microphone, and whether security patches are delivered without disrupting the workflow.

 • Package management and software installation: When it came to installing or updating software, I examined how easy the process was.
 OS package managers, like APT for Linux or Homebrew for macOS, make a big difference in facilitating installation.
 I also evaluated how the OS addressed dependencies and versioning—whether users needed to resolve conflicts manually or if the OS managed them automatically.